Blog Layout

 Your account administrator can also choose when to refresh the sandbox and update the data.
 Fortunately, the refresh won’t interrupt developers’ work, no matter how long it takes.
 They can still experiment with their sandbox, even as the platform updates.
 Developers just need to save their changes outside the account (in SuiteCloud projects) so they can add them to the new sandbox after it activates.

-And as for system upgrades, your testing environment will automatically update to the latest NetSuite version within days of your production account’s upgrade.
+As for system upgrades, your testing environment will automatically update to the latest NetSuite version within days of your production account’s upgrade.
 There’s no need to refresh.

 You can use SuiteBundler to transfer final and fully tested customizations from your NetSuite Sandbox to your live production account.
 This tool packages modifications into bundles or SuiteApps so you can transport them between accounts.